The Most Famous

 With an HPI of 76.43, Celine Dion is the most famous Canadian Singer.
 Her biography has been translated into 139 different languages on wikipedia.

 Céline Marie Claudette Dion (born 30 March 1968) is a Canadian singer.
-Referred to as the "Queen of Power Ballads"; her powerful, technically skilled vocals and commercially successful works have had a significant impact on popular music.
+Referred to as the "Queen of Power Ballads", her powerful, technically skilled vocals and commercially successful works have had a significant impact on popular music.
 With over 200 million records sold worldwide, Dion is the best-selling Canadian recording artist, the best-selling French-language artist, and one of the best-selling musical artists of all time.
-Born into a large family in Charlemagne, Quebec, Dion was discovered by her future manager and husband, René Angélil, and emerged as a teen star in her home country with a series of French-language albums during the 1980s.
-She gained international recognition by winning the 1988 Eurovision Song Contest, where she represented Switzerland with the song "Ne partez pas sans moi".
+Born into a large family in Charlemagne, Quebec, Dion was discovered by her future manager and husband, René Angélil, and emerged as a teen star in her home country with eight French-language albums during the 1980s.
+She gained international recognition by winning the Eurovision Song Contest 1988, where she represented Switzerland with the song "Ne partez pas sans moi".
 Dion went on to release twelve English-language albums.
 The Colour of My Love (1993), Falling into You (1996), Let's Talk About Love (1997), and All the Way...
 A Decade of Song (1999) all rank among the best-selling albums of all time.
-Her catalog of high-charting tracks includes "Beauty and the Beast", "The Power of Love", "Think Twice", "To Love You More", "Because You Loved Me", "It's All Coming Back to Me Now", "All by Myself", "I'm Your Angel", "That's the Way It Is", "I'm Alive", and "My Heart Will Go On" – the theme for the 1997 film Titanic, which is the second best-selling single by a woman in history.
+Her catalog of high-charting tracks includes "Beauty and the Beast", "The Power of Love", "Think Twice", "To Love You More", "Because You Loved Me", "It's All Coming Back to Me Now", "All by Myself", "I'm Your Angel", "That's the Way It Is", "I'm Alive", and "My Heart Will Go On"—the theme for the 1997 film Titanic, which is the second-best-selling single by a woman.
 Dion continued releasing French-language albums between each English record, with D'eux (1995) becoming the best-selling French-language album of all time.
-During the 2000s, she built her reputation as a successful live performer with A New Day... on the Las Vegas Strip (2003–2007), the highest-grossing concert residency of all time, and the Taking Chances World Tour (2008–2009), one of the highest-grossing concert tours of the 2000s.
-Los Angeles Times named her the top-earning artist of the decade, with combined album sales and concert revenue exceeding $747 million.
-In 2022, Dion canceled her tour due to a diagnosis with stiff-person syndrome.
+She also built her reputation as a successful live performer, with the Let's Talk About Love World Tour (1998–1999) and the Taking Chances World Tour (2008–2009)—which rank among the highest-grossing concert tours of the 1990s and the 2000s, respectively—as well as A New Day...
+(2003–2007), the highest-grossing concert residency of all time.
+Los Angeles Times named her the top-earning artist of the 2000s, with combined album sales and concert revenue exceeding $747 million.
+In 2022, Dion canceled her Courage World Tour due to a diagnosis with stiff-person syndrome.
 Dion's accolades include 5 Grammy Awards, 20 Juno Awards and a recognition from the International Federation of the Phonographic Industry for selling over 50 million albums in Europe.
 Seven of her albums have sold at least 10 million copies worldwide, the second most among women in history.
 She was ranked among the greatest women in music by VH1 and the greatest voices in music by MTV.
 Dion is one of the highest-grossing touring artists in history and the second woman to accumulate US$1 billion in concert revenue.
 One of the wealthiest musicians in the world, Forbes ranked her the highest-paid female musician of 1997, 1998, 2004, and 2006.
 She received honorary doctorates in music from the Berklee College of Music and the Université Laval.
-In 2013, she was elevated to the Companion of the Order of Canada.
+Dion was conferred with the Legion of Honor, the highest French order of merit, and was elevated to the Companion of the Order of Canada.

 2. Bryan Adams (b.
 1959)